The Segment Addition Postulate

 The phrase "Segment Addition Postulate" can be a little intimidating, especially at the beginning of a Geometry or Honors Geometry course.

-We'll show you that this postulate is nothing more than breaking sticks...and then putting them back together.
+However, we will show you that this postulate is nothing more than breaking sticks...and then putting them back together.
+You can do that right?
+Okay, good.
+So let's simplify this "intimidating" topic.

-Go find a stick in your back yard - or use a skewer like the one shown here (be careful of the sharp end).
-Licorice is a safe alternative.
+In order to get an accurate visual, you need to gather some materials.
+First, go find a stick in your back yard - or use a skewer like the one shown here (but be careful of the sharp end.)
+Licorice is a safe alternative, although you will have to resist eating it (at least until after the activity.)

 Break the object into 2 pieces and measure the length of both pieces.
 Our pieces are 2 inches, and 6 inches long.